 When do I need a root canal?A root canal could be required because of a cracked tooth, genetic reasons, issues arising from previous fillings, or because of deep cavities.
 The primary symptom of needing a root canal is when you notice your teeth are particularly sensitive to hot and cold sensations.
 Other factors that you might need to keep in mind include:

 - Pimples on the gum

+How much does a root canal cost?Root canals don’t have a fixed cost and it varies depending on the tooth that is affected and the severity of the infection.
+For example, canines are easier to treat than molars and as such cost less.
+Check with your insurance provider – most dental insurance policies provide some coverage for endodontic treatments.
 It is important to keep in mind that a root canal is less expensive than having the infected tooth removed, because after removal you also need to replace the tooth with a bridge or an implant to ensure that your chewing function is maintained, and that adjacent teeth do no shift into the gap.
 There is also the added advantage of retaining your natural teeth and smile.

-A root canal is a relatively simple procedure and can be probably completed in two appointments.
+How long does a root canal take?A root canal is a relatively simple procedure and can be probably completed in two appointments.
 In the first appointment the actual root canal procedure is done and the infected pulp is removed.
 After a period of rest, in the second appointment the root canal is cleaned, disinfected and a filling is placed to prevent future infections.
 Each appointment can take up to approximately 90 minutes.

-A root canal is a relatively simple procedure.
+What are the specific steps of a root canal?A root canal is a relatively simple procedure.
 The process is as follows: